Meningococcal disease is a rare but severe infection caused by a bacteria.

 What are the risks of meningococcal disease?

-How do you prevent meningococcal disease?
+How can I prevent getting meningococcal disease?

 There are two publicly funded (free) meningococcal vaccines offered in B.C.
 These vaccines protect against different types of meningococcal bacteria.